CleverInsight/waddle-node-sdk/README.md

 ### To fetch all bucket details

-'getBuckets' method is used to fetch all the buckets.
+`getBuckets` method is used to fetch all the buckets.

 ### To delete a bucket

-'deleteBucket method is used to delete a particular bucket.
+`deleteBucket method is used to delete a particular bucket.

 To delete a bucket need to pass bucketId.

 ### To update a bucket

-'updateBucket' method is used to update the bucket name of particular bucket.
+`updateBucket` method is used to update the bucket name of particular bucket.

 To update a bucket name need to pass bucketId and also bucket_name and user_id also needed.